aratkovich/github-slideshow/_posts/0000-01-02-aratkovich.md

 layout: slide
 title: "Welcome to Alyssa's slide!"
 ---
-This is the bomb slide
+This is the bomb slide :tada:
 Use the left arrow to go back!